Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/aggregate-functions.md

 | ----- |
 | 20.00 |

-_Fig.
-Max Result_

 The `MAX` function takes the entire group of data selected and reduces it to a single value.

-We can also use the `MIN` function to find the minimum value.
+The `MIN` function lets us find the minimum value in a given query.
 We could find the first title (alphabetically) with the following query.

 ```sql
 SELECT MIN(title)